CommonPaper/Mutual-NDA/Mutual-NDA-preimage-lmd.md

 {{MNDA_Modifications}}

-Common Paper Mutual Non-Disclosure Agreement with All [Version 1.0-preimage-lmd](https://commonpaper.com/standards/mutual-nda/1.0/) free to use under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Common Paper Mutual Non-Disclosure Agreement with All Variables [Version 1.0-preimage-lmd](https://commonpaper.com/standards/mutual-nda/1.0/) free to use under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).